Professor & Associate Dean for Graduate and Continuing Medical Education

 Assistant Professor - Kingsport

-I was born on a farm nestled in Virginia's Shenandoah Valley.
-I went to Longwood University in central Virginia for undergrad and VCOM Virginia for medical school.
-After completing my residency at ETSU Kingsport, I was able to continue on as faculty.
-I’m greatly looking forward to continuing to serve the people of Northeast Tennessee.
-My medical interests include hospital medicine, underserved care, global health, and osteopathic manipulative medicine (OMM).
-Outside of work I enjoy hiking, caving, and traveling.
-Above all I enjoy spending time with friends and family.
+Dr. Printz was born on a farm nestled in Virginia's Shenandoah Valley.
+He attended Longwood University in Central Virginia for his undergraduate degree and VCOM Virginia for medical school.
+After completing his residency at ETSU Kingsport Family Medicine, he was able to continue as faculty.
+Dr. Printz is greatly looking forward to serving the people of Northeast Tennessee.
+His medical interests include hospital medicine, underserved care, global health, and osteopathic manipulative medicine (OMM).
+Outside of work, Dr. Printz enjoys hiking, caving, and traveling.
+Above all, he enjoys spending time with friends and family.

 Glenda Stockwell, Ph.D.